 - Earn your degree anywhere without taking time away from your family or from serving your country.

 - No campus attendance is required*.

 In addition to TA, you may also be eligible to use GI Bill® funds for your college education at Saint Joseph’s College.
-You face a number of challenges and an equal number of opportunities in pursuing your college education.
-We’re here to help, advise, and listen.

 Credit will be granted for military service school courses and skills if the American Council on Education recommends the awarding of credit.
 The following information must be obtained: